GOD and His Word

 15. We desire to live as though Heaven and Hell are real.
 Though all Christians mentally assent to their reality, it is less common to live in ways that are consistent with that belief; we desire to so live.

-16. We are committed to dealing seriously and violently with sin.
+16. We are committed to dealing seriously with sin.
 We take seriously the Bible’s call to put sin to death in our bodies, and we long to break free from the shackled hold that sin has on so many.
 We believe that only a sober understanding of our flesh and the battle necessary to overcome it will allow us to truly walk in the holiness that God desires for our lives.
 We aim to cultivate a culture of transparency, accountability and fellowship centered on the cross.
 We long for God’s people to be set free from bondage to sin and to be freed to live in the peace and joy of the Spirit.

 17. We recognize that God has created each person uniquely and creatively.
 He has given them gifts and talents that are fearfully and wonderfully made.
 We embrace the priesthood of all believers and long for every person in our body to use the gifts God has given to them to build up the body and to be effective in witness and in love.